Pelorus heads to Kazakhstan in Central Asia, exploring an area the size of Scotland in a seven day adventure across the south east

 As we travelled deeper into the mountains towards the Kyrgyzstan border the landscape unfolded into lush green mountains with streams and waterfalls emerging from each valley.
 The grasslands stretch as far as the eye can see dotted with nomadic yurts and hundreds of horses roaming free across the steppe.

 Our first camp was nestled in a beautiful valley next to a river.
-Three yurts had been built, one dinning yurt and two separate sleeping yurts for men and women.
+Three yurts had been built, one dining yurt and two separate sleeping yurts for men and women.
 The cultural traditions blew us away from the outset.
 We were met by two hunters in traditional dress armed with a Golden Eagle and Kazak Falcon.
 Although out of season the hunters keep their birds fit and trained for the upcoming winter.

 Hospitality was given a new meaning as we entered the dining yurt to discover a feast fit for Genghis Khan himself.
 The variety and volume of food was overwhelming with lamb as the main course which had been especially slaughtered hours before.
 After multiple toasts and thanks we finished the evening listening to Altay our guide playing the guitar and singing traditional songs around the campfire and beneath a blanket of stars.